LBHackney-IT/tenure-shared/README.md

 * *Patch*: Backwards compatible bug fixes only
 * *Suffix (optional)*: a hyphen followed by a string denoting a pre-release version

-## Branching Strategy
+### Branching Strategy

 In order for the pipeline to be able to run automated tests and create preview versions of packages, you must name your branch correctly.

 **Name your branch following the convention of `feature/<some-feature>`.** This will allow the pipeline to work correctly.
 If all tests pass, a new version of your package will be publised on every commit.
-You can see published versions of packages [here](https://github.com/orgs/LBHackney-IT/packages?repo_name=tenure-shared).
+You can see published versions of packages [here](https://github.com/orgs/LBHackney-IT/packages?repo_name=housing-search-shared).

-All preview versions of packages will have the suffix **`-feat-<branch-name>-<number>`**
+All preview versions of packages will have the suffix **`-feat-<branch-name>-<number>`**.

+This branch name in the package version has a character limit of **12 characters**, so try to name your branch accordingly, otherwise it will be cut off.